telerik/maui-docs/controls/treeview/scrolling.md

 You can enable users to scroll in the TreeView in both directions&mdash;horizontally and vertically&mdash;or choose only one direction.

+## Scroll Orientation

+Configure whether the user of the application can scroll through the TreeView items vertically or in the both directions - in vertically and horizontally.

+* `ScrollOrientation` (enum of type `Telerik.Maui.Controls.TreeView.TreeViewScrollOrientation`)&mdash;Specifies the scroll orientation of the TreeView control.
+	* (Default value) `Vertical` &mdash;The TreeView can be scrolled only in vertical direction.
+	* `Both`&mdash;The TreeView can be scrolled both in vertical and horizontal direction.

 ## Vertical Scrolling

 Configure the vertical scrollbar by using the following properties:

-* `VerticalScrollBarVisibility`(enum of type `Microsoft.Maui.ScrollBarVisibility`)&mdash;Specifies the visibility of the vertical scrollbar.
+* `VerticalScrollBarVisibility` (enum of type `Microsoft.Maui.ScrollBarVisibility`)&mdash;Specifies the visibility of the vertical scrollbar.
 The available options are:
 	* `Default`&mdash;Applies the default visibility for the platform based on the content and orientation.
 	* `Always`&mdash;The scrollbar is visible, regardless of the content or orientation.
 	* `Never`&mdash;The scrollbar is not visible.

-* `VerticalScrollBarLayoutMode`(enum of type `Telerik.Maui.controls.ScrollBarLayoutMode`)&mdash;Specifies the layout mode of the vertical scrollbar.
+* `VerticalScrollBarLayoutMode` (enum of type `Telerik.Maui.controls.ScrollBarLayoutMode`)&mdash;Specifies the layout mode of the vertical scrollbar.
 The available options are:
 	* `Overlay`&mdash;The scrollbars overlay the scrollable content when visible.
 	* `Resize`&mdash;The scrollbars resize the scrollable content when visible.